A SOC 2 vendor checklist for voice AI agents. Covers the encryption, consent, residency, and call-path questions a real security review will ask.

 For a deeper look at how to score vendors across these dimensions, our enterprise voice AI platform comparison lays out the metrics that actually predict production readiness.

-Most Voice AI vendors do not own their telephony network.
+Most voice AI vendors do not own their telephony network.
 They resell carrier minutes, bolt on a speech API, wrap an LLM, and call it a platform.
 Each handoff is a subprocessor, a new SOC 2 boundary, and a potential point of failure.

 The state of voice AI in 2026 shows that trust gaps, not model quality, are the biggest blocker to production deployment.
 Security reviews stall when the answer to "where does the data go?" takes more than one diagram to explain.